 - Raising the Social Security payroll tax rate.
-According to the Social Security Administration (SSA), until 1990, increases in the payroll tax rate paid by workers and their employers occurred quite regularly.
-The Social Security Amendments of 1977 gradually raised the tax rate for workers and employers to 6.2 percent in 1990.
+According to the Social Security Administration (SSA), until 1990, increases in the payroll tax rate paid by workers and their employers occurred quite regularly.80 The Social Security Amendments of 1977 gradually raised the tax rate for workers and employers to 6.2 percent in 1990.
 The Social Security Amendments of 1983 increased the payroll tax rate for the self-employed, raising it to 12.4 percent in 1990.
-According to SSA, these rates have generally remained the same since 1990. - \$118,500 are not subject to payroll taxes.
+According to SSA, these rates have generally remained the same since 1990.81 - Raising the cap on taxable earnings.
+In 2015, earnings above \$118,500 are not subject to payroll taxes.
 This amount generally increases each year to keep pace with the growth in average wages.
 If the cap was raised and the benefit formula remained the same (such that earnings up to the higher cap were also included in the calculation of benefits), workers with earnings above the old cap would ultimately receive somewhat higher benefits as well as pay more taxes.
 Another variation on this option would apply a tax to earnings over a certain threshold, such as \$300,000, without taxing earnings between this threshold and the current cap.
 Such options would result in a net increase in revenues, given Social Security's progressive benefit formula.